Paul Howley

 Paul Howley (born 1955) is the founder and owner of the "That's Entertainment" comics and collectibles store in Worcester MA, established in 1980, and "Entertainment Publishing".
-In 1997 Howley and two other comic book store owners received the "Will Eisner Spirit of Comics Retailer Award," from Comic-Con International: San Diego.
+In 1997 Howley and two other comic book store owners received the "Will Eisner Spirit of Comics Retailer Award," from San Diego Comic-Con.
 The award is intended to honor the best comic shops in the world.